Even with limited time, you can visit Puglia for 24 hours and experience authentic Italy away from the more touristy

 Puglia.
 How could we visit the neighboring Basilicata region and not spend some spend time in this area rich with food but not American tourists?
 With limited time, we took a day trip to Puglia and experienced enough to know we want to come back again.

 Like Basilicata, many Americans skip Puglia in their quest to experience Italy via the larger northern cities of Rome, Florence and Venice.
-For a vast majority of American leisure travelers, a trip to Italy is a once in a lifetime experience, and, let’s face it, there is only so much Italy that one could explore in a typical two-week vacation, not to mention Neapolitan pizza to eat.
+For a vast majority of American leisure travelers, a trip to Italy is a once in a lifetime experience.
+Let’s face it, there is only so much Italy that one can explore in a typical two-week vacation, not to mention Neapolitan pizza to eat.